kubernetes-hy/kubernetes-hy.github.io/pages/part2.md

           image: jakousa/dwk-app1:78031863af07c4c4cc3c96d07af68e8ce6e3afba
 ```

-The *selector* and *matchLabels* reveal that the instructions of the deployment are directed to pods with the following label. *matchLabels* is a key value pair but we could've used *matchExpressions* instead.
-While the template metadata includes label with key value pair app and hashgenerator.
+The *selector* and *matchLabels* reveal that the instructions of the deployment are directed to pods with the following label. *matchLabels* is a key-value pair but we could've used *matchExpressions* instead.
+While the template metadata includes a label with key-value pair app and hashgenerator.
 We can use the same label on multiple namespaces and the namespace would keep them from interfering with each other.

 <div class="exercise" markdown="1">
 Exercise 8: